ambardhesi/runnable/README.md

 ```
 make certs
 ```
-This will generated keys and certs for the CA, 2 clients (Alice and Bob) and a bad client for testing.
+This will generate keys and certs for the CA, 2 clients (Alice and Bob) and a bad client for testing.

 ```
 $ make binaries